14 December 2018

 When it comes to the opportunities mentioned during the conference –these are the part of the daily duties when working in the technology company.

 Current situation of women in tech

-There are also some communities which support and inspire female IT students.
+There are also some communities that support and inspire female IT students.
 You will easily find some books written by experienced and successful women in tech.
-Broader presence of women in the technology sector is desirable and noticeable.
+The broader presence of women in the technology sector is desirable and noticeable.

 Think globally, act locally